 PUE is a measure of energy efficiency in the Data Center.
 It not only is an indicator of the carbon footprint and operational cost but is also used to calculate the power needed to operate and cool a Data Center.
 A PUE of 2 will mean that for every Watt of power to run the Data Center, another Watt is needed to cool it.
 A PUE of 1.5 means for every Watt the IT systems use, half of a Watt is needed for cooling.
 So, lowering the PUE is an important measure of the amount of power required.
 It should be factored into the backup power requirements for the Data Center.

 We have examined in our article heat, hardware failures, and data loss.
 It is therefore important to monitor not only the environmental conditions but also the backup power systems.
 The monitoring system provides real-time data and alerts, notifying in advance of possible critical situations.

 - Normal Operation: all equipment is operating from the main power source, all systems online

-- Emergency Operation: necessary systems are operating from standby alternate power sources (UPS and generators).
-Data Centers should be equipped with redundant cooling systems for this mode.
+- Emergency Operation: necessary systems are operating from standby alternate power sources like UPS and generators.
+Data Centers should be equipped with redundant cooling systems for this model.